I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_monitor_info.md

 ## Members

+`Size`

+Total size of the structure

+`MonitorType`

+The monitor connector type of the monitor

 `ConnectorIndex`

 This is a zero-based unique identifier for this connector.
 It should be unique for this adapter and the value should not change for this connector across system reboot or driver upgrade.